ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3-with-mpi.rst

 .. _using-rocprofv3-with-mpi:

-Using rocprofv3 with ``MPI``
+Using rocprofv3 with MPI
 +++++++++++++++++++++++++++++

 Message Passing Interface (MPI) is a standardized and portable message-passing system designed to function on a wide variety of parallel computing architectures.
 MPI is widely used for developing parallel applications and is considered the de facto standard for communication in high-performance computing (HPC) environments.
-MPI applications are parallel applications that run across multiple processes, which can be distributed over one or more nodes.
+MPI applications are parallel applications running across multiple processes that can be distributed over one or more nodes.

-For ``MPI`` applications or other job launchers such as ``SLURM``, place ``rocprofv3`` inside the job launcher.
+For MPI applications or other job launchers such as SLURM, place ``rocprofv3`` inside the job launcher.
 The following example demonstrates how to use ``rocprofv3`` with MPI:

 .. code-block:: bash

     mpirun -n 4 rocprofv3 --hip-trace -- <application_path>

-The above command runs the application with `rocprofv3` and generates the trace file for each rank.
+The preceding command runs the application with ``rocprofv3`` and generates the trace file for each rank.
 The trace files are prefixed with the process ID.

 .. code-block:: bash